Michelle Trachtenberg: Early life and education

-She was raised with her older sister, Irene, in Sheepshead Bay, Brooklyn, where she attended junior high school at The Bay Academy for the Arts and Sciences.
-She later attended Notre Dame High School in Sherman Oaks, California.
-She is fluent in Russian.
+Trachtenberg was raised in Sheepshead Bay, Brooklyn, where she attended junior high school at The Bay Academy for the Arts and Sciences.
+Her family later moved to Los Angeles, where she attended Notre Dame High School in Sherman Oaks.
+She said in a later interview and on social media that she was bullied in school.
+She was a youth representative for the launch of an anti-drug campaign with President Bill Clinton.

 Career

-Beginnings (1988–2003)
+1988–2005: Career beginnings and Buffy the Vampire Slayer

-Trachtenberg made her first television appearance at the age of three, in a commercial for Wisk detergent.
-She went on to feature in over 100 more commercials.
-Her first television role was in the second season of Law & Order; her first credited role was as Nona F. Mecklenberg on the Nickelodeon series The Adventures of Pete & Pete from 1994 until 1996.
-During the same period she played Lily Montgomery on the soap opera All My Children.
+Trachtenberg made her first television appearance at age three in a commercial for Wisk detergent.
+She would eventually play featured roles in more than 100 commercials.
+She made her television debut in an episode of the crime drama Law & Order, before gaining recognition on the Nickelodeon series The Adventures of Pete & Pete as Nona F. Mecklenberg.
+During the same period, she played Lily Montgomery on the soap opera All My Children.

 Trachtenberg's film career began in 1996 with the title role in Harriet the Spy, for which she had to leave The Adventures of Pete & Pete while its third season was running.
 She then starred in the short-lived television series Meego, which garnered her a Young Artist Award.
 She returned to film in 1999 for Inspector Gadget.
 She also starred in the film Can't Be Heaven.
-In the summer of 2000, she took on the role of Dawn Summers in Buffy the Vampire Slayer, remaining in the role until the show ended in 2003.
-She also hosted the Discovery Kids series Truth or Scare from 2001 to 2003.
+In 2000, she began playing Dawn Summers, the younger sister of the title character (played by Sarah Michelle Gellar) in Buffy the Vampire Slayer.
+She also hosted the Discovery Kids series Truth or Scare from 2001 to 2003, for which she was nominated for a Daytime Emmy Award.

-Rise to fame (2004–2007)

-After Buffy and Truth or Scare, Trachtenberg appeared in the comedy film EuroTrip.
-She also had a recurring role in the HBO series Six Feet Under, as Celeste, a spoiled pop star for whom Keith Charles served as a bodyguard.
-In March 2005, she starred in Walt Disney Pictures' comedy sports drama film Ice Princess as Casey Carlyle, a science whiz, who is torn between a future in academia and her newfound dream of being a professional figure skater.

-In 2004, Trachtenberg played Wendy in Gregg Araki's film adaptation of Scott Heim's novel, Mysterious Skin.
+In 2004, after Buffy and Truth or Scare, Trachtenberg appeared in the music video for the Trapt song "Echo" and as Jenny in the teen comedy film EuroTrip.
+That same year, Trachtenberg played Wendy in Mysterious Skin, Gregg Araki's film adaptation of Scott Heim's novel.
 Wendy is the best friend of Neil (Joseph Gordon Levitt), a teenage hustler in small-town Kansas.
 The film debuted at the 2004 Venice Film Festival.
+She also had a recurring role in the HBO series Six Feet Under, as Celeste, a spoiled pop star.

+In March 2005, Trachtenberg starred in Walt Disney Pictures' comedy sports drama film Ice Princess as Casey Carlyle, a science whiz, who is torn between a future in academia and her newfound dream of being a competitive figure skater.